 RobecoSAM’s research focuses on the link between sustainability and financial materiality.
 But what is financial materiality, exactly?
-Christopher Greenwald, Head of Sustainability Investing Research explains how RobecoSAM determines the financial relevance of the sustainability criteria that are incorporated into the Corporate Sustainability Assessment.
+Jacob Messina, Head of Sustainability Investing Research explains how RobecoSAM determines the financial relevance of the sustainability criteria that are incorporated into the Corporate Sustainability Assessment.

 How do you define financial materiality, and why is this important for RobecoSAM’s CSA methodology?

 We consider any intangible factor that can have an impact on a company’s core business value – namely growth, profitability, capital efficiency and risk exposure – to be financially material.
 Factors such as a company’s ability to innovate, attract and retain talent, or anticipate regulatory changes matter from an investor’s point of view because they have significant impacts on a company’s competitive position and long-term financial performance.

 As an asset manager, we have always focused on identifying financially relevant sustainability factors.
 For this reason, we have put considerable effort into developing and updating our materiality framework so that our analysts focus on those factors that are most relevant to the companies’ financial performance.
 This helps us ensure that we integrate financially material sustainability factors into our investment process in a structured manner.
 Because these factors are relatively under-researched by most investors, our integration of financially material sustainability factors in the investment process allows us to make unique and better-informed investment decisions for the long-term.